teddymcw/pythonds_algos/README.md

-Repo to access course work done from Miller and Ranum's course initially and other sources will be added on soon.
+Repo primarily created to access course work done from Miller and Ranum's course on data structures and algorithms in python: http://interactivepython.org/courselib/static/pythonds/index.html

+Other sources and code samples related to this topic included here as well.